ChatZilla-Replacement-Project/.github/profile/README.md

 Some clients for Linux are strictly text based and can run even without a graphical user interface or GUI.
 This is limited but some users like it.
 If we did this, the commications portion of the product would be a seperate executable that might be an installation option.
 Users could then choose to install just one interface or both.
 The text interface, sometimes called a TUI, would prevent support of many non-IRC protocols.

 # Module Owners
 As the organization grows, we'll need to assign owners to those who are the main contacts for each module in the application.
+Owners would handle any pull requests and might be the only one with that option.
 These owners might be the primary coders for the module.
 Examples:
 * The main GUI app
 * The TUI app (if implemented)
 * Support for each OS would need its own owner